metalmerge/golden-day-calculator/README.md

 # golden-day-calculator
-Website to calculate how good a day was.
+Website to calculate with metrics how well a day went.